SerDiuK/friendface-server/README.md

 # Friendface
-Exercise for students of Simplon.
+Backend for chat exercise.
 The goal is to create a chat application in Angular using Websockets.

 ## Setup